When Accessibility Noncompliance Puts Assisted Living Communities at Risk

 Identifying accessibility noncompliance issues so they can be corrected

 Proctor, an authority on housing compliance, has seen his fair share of violations at assisted living and senior properties.
 Sometimes he doesn’t have to get out of the car to realize a property is at risk.

 Something as simple as the absence of a ramp in the parking lot or width of a door can set off unwanted complaints.

 Most of the time, he says, property operators think they are compliant and don’t understand the extent of liability for not following federal regulations.

 “I’ve never been to a single property – I’ve been to thousands of properties – where there is not at least one compliance problem,” Proctor said.
 “I tell them, ‘It’s right under your nose and you’re out of compliance.
 And nobody’s telling you that.
 You’re not worrying about it but sooner or later, somebody is going to come around and sue you for it.’ ”

-In recent years, Proctor said, the Department of Justice has brought claims against property owners who have large portfolios because of violations, costing millions of dollars.
+In recent years, Proctor said, the Department of Justice has brought claims against property owners with large portfolios because of violations—costing millions of dollars.

 Also, properties are being scrutinized by organizations or individuals who are purposely looking for violations at housing communities, restaurants, gas stations and other places of business, he said.